All Queensland schools are required to adhere to the

 The funds are to be used to support eligible students through:

 - the improvement of in school resourcing for students with disability.
-In school support may include: teacher aide time, professional development for teachers working with eligible students with disability, purchase of external support services (including therapists and other specialist support), the purchase of specialised equipment and resources for the student and/or their teachers
+In school support may include: teacher aide time, professional development for teachers working with eligible students with disability, purchase of external support services to enable access and participation in schooling (including therapists and other specialist support), the purchase of specialised equipment and resources for the student and/or their teachers to use for schooling purposes

 - the provision of centralised or regionalised services to support eligible students with disability.

 Administration of the program

 Allocation of funds

-QCEC and ISQ must employ allocative methodologies to disburse the funds in accordance with the purpose and objectives of the Students with disability in non-state schools program.
+QCEC and ISQ must employ allocative methodologies to disburse the funds in accordance with the purpose and objectives of the program.

 The state government requires QCEC and ISQ to account for the allocation and use of the funds and therefore requires the collection of information from relevant authorities and/or schools to facilitate this requirement.

 Schools are required to:

-- hold relevant documentation that verifies the impairment and educational adjustments in place for each eligible student
+- hold relevant documentation that validates the inclusion of each student in the NCCD and the educational adjustments in place for each eligible student

-- develop, implement and review education plans for each eligible student, which includes any adjustments required to support improved educational outcomes
+- develop, implement and review education/personalised plans for each eligible student, which includes any adjustments required to support improved educational outcomes

 - provide audited statements to their respective authority verifying that the funds were expended to support the educational adjustments in place for the eligible student.